nimble-code/Cobra/README.md

 is a significantly extended version of the tool, released under the same license.

-Note 11/05/2024: Looking for reviews on a comprehensive new User Guide to Cobra (pdf, 175 pgs), checking for typos, missing information, mistakes, etc. in return for your name in the acknowledgments.
+Note 11/05/2024: Looking for reviewers on a comprehensive new User Guide to Cobra (pdf, 175 pgs), checking for typos, missing information, mistakes, etc. in return for your name in the acknowledgments.
 Send an email to gholzmann